 - Increases brain energy (by increasing glucose uptake by brain cells) and protein production in cells

-- In a study of 60 children with ADHD, cerebrolysin improved symptoms in 70 to 86% of subjects
+Further, in a study of 60 children with ADHD, cerebrolysin improved symptoms in 70 to 86% of subjects.

-- A combination of cerebrolysin with antidepressants was more effective in improving symptoms in patients with treatment-resistant depression than antidepressants alone
+Finally, a combination of cerebrolysin with antidepressants was more effective in improving symptoms in patients with treatment-resistant depression than antidepressants alone.

 - Weight loss